 The opioid epidemic has been a problem in the United States since the late 90s.
-Doctors prescribe these medications, and people quickly become addicted, leading to a wide array of physical, mental, and financial problems.
+Doctors prescribe these highly effective pain-relieving medications, and people quickly become addicted, leading to a wide array of physical, mental, and financial problems.
 Perhaps you are one of the millions of Americans struggling to control your opioid addiction.
 One way to manage your usage and retake control of your life is to find an opioid addiction treatment program.
 At Bonfire Behavioral Health, our goal is to provide the care and support you need to conquer your addiction.
 To learn how our opioid addiction treatment program can help you attain sobriety, reach out to our team today by calling 603.617.4815.

 Do You Need an Opioid Addiction Treatment Program?

 It can be challenging to determine whether you’re battling opioid abuse.
 Because doctors prescribe these medications to help with pain management after an injury or surgery, most people think these substances are safe to use.
-However, as you use them for more extended periods, you may develop a dependency, meaning that you need to take the drug to feel ‘normal.’
+However, as you use them for more extended periods, you may develop a dependency, meaning that you need to take the drug to feel normal.
 Your dependence may lead you to use higher doses of the medication.
-As a result of the higher doses, you may build a tolerance to the drug, meaning you need more medicine to get the same effect.
+As a result of the higher doses, you may build a tolerance to the drug, meaning you need more to feel the same effect.

 Opioid addiction is partially due to the effect that opioids have on the brain.
-As you take fentanyl or heroin, the substance enters your brain and binds to your opioid receptors, providing pain relief.
+As you take opioids, the substance enters your brain and binds to your opioid receptors, providing pain relief.
 However, it also releases the chemical dopamine, which makes you feel pleasure, into your system.
 The release of dopamine signals your brain to create the euphoric high you experience.
 However, as you continue to use opioids, your brain creates a reward pathway and eventually forgets how to make dopamine naturally.
 As a result, it believes it needs the opioid to feel good.

 Symptoms of an Opioid Addiction